-Under the direction of the Village’s Public Works Department, this Division is responsible for the treatment of 1.5 million gallons of wastewater each day.
-Click here to take a virtual tour of Wauconda’s Water Reclamation Facility.
+Under the direction of the Village’s Public Works Department, this division is responsible for the treatment of 1.5 million gallons of wastewater each day.
+To learn more about this process, read through the attached Water Reclamation Facility Presentation.

 Trace the Route of Wastewater